 A system of WIP control serves this purpose.
 Projects beyond the WIP limit are frozen and any further project is taken only when a project from the existing WIP is completely flushed out.
 Based on this WIP information the management can take decisions on whether to commit to a project or not.
 Obviously, they may lose out on some projects but that’s the only way to come out of the traffic or the chaotic situation they are in.

 People must realize that by trying to move their vehicle ahead, there are actually intensifying the jam by leaving no space for flow to happen.
 Many times if vehicles wait for their turn to move out they would realize that they can move out much faster rather than trying to move ahead and blocking others’ movement.
 Sadly a change in just one person’s attitude alone will never bring about this change and it requires the wholehearted cooperation of everyone towards this goal.

 In TOC parlance this is what we call subordination.
 For projects to move faster in a multi-project environment, it is very essential to have a priority list of projects, which dictates who gets to work with the shared resources first and so on.
 But what is most essential is the subordination to this priority list at all times.

 3. A system to remove blockades as and when it arises:

 The capacity of a traffic controller is limited and he cannot be at more than one place at a time.
 How nice it would be if he had a system that lets him manage the traffic remotely by providing information on where he has to focus based on the blockades as and when they arise.

 Sadly projects are not managed so.
-The traditional Project management software focus only on the activities on the critical path and ignores those activities which are not on it.
-But if these are ignored for long, they will become the biggest blockades hampering progress of the project.
+The traditional Project management software focuses only on the activities on the critical path and ignores those activities which are not on it.
+But if these are ignored for long, they will become the biggest blockades hampering the progress of the project.
 Hence any IT/project management system that is deployed for monitoring projects must give :

 a) A holistic picture in the form of a snapshot depicting the status of the progress of projects across the shared resources.